 Getting to the city

 Aberdeen and Inverness train services run from the local station at Dyce, which is just a short taxi ride from the airport.
-The main line station is in Aberdeen city centre where there are frequent services to all parts of Scotland and England.
-Regular bus services operate from the airport to Aberdeen city centre for appriximately £1.50-1.70, and takes roughly 30 minutes.
+The main station is in Aberdeen city centre and services all parts of Scotland and England.
+Regular bus services operate from the airport to Aberdeen city centre, and the journey takes roughly 30 minutes.
 Services are less frequent at weekends than on weekdays.

 GMT (GMT +1 between last Sunday in March and Saturday before last Sunday in October).

 Aberdeen Airport Taxis: the taxi fares above are intended as a guideline only.

 Become our Aberdeen Travel Expert